jackmcc08/CV/README.md

 - Worked in the Tortue Phase 2 project optimisation scrum, set up a strategic supplier engagment session from start to finish in one month compared to a usual timeframe of 3+ months.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Experience

 #### BP Plc. | International Energy Company

 **2012 - 2020**

-**Procurement Professional**| Over eight years of procurement experience at BP in a variety of roles.
+**Procurement Professional** | Over eight years of procurement experience at BP in a variety of roles.
 Key responsibilities and activities during that time included:
 - Market intelligence and strategy development including data analysis.
 - Managing full end to end sourcing activities, including negotiating goods and services contracts.
 - Contract and supplier management.